eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 **Success Criteria:**
 - AI agent correctly uses youtube command with type=plan parameter
-- Response contains a detailed implementation plan based on the video
+- AI agent does not use the browser command
+- Response MUST include mention of tsup, changesets and github actions
-- Plan includes actionable steps and relevant details from the video
+- Plan includes multiple actionable steps
 - Command completes successfully without errors

 ### Scenario 3: Request Video Transcript (Happy Path)
 **Task Description:**
-Use cursor-tools to generate a transcript of a YouTube video.
+Use cursor-tools to generate a transcript of a YouTube video https://www.youtube.com/watch?v=43c-Sm5GMbc

 **Expected Behavior:**
 - The AI agent should use the youtube command with type=transcript option